ege-ayan/ege-ayan/README.md

 # Hello, World! 👋

 My name is Ege Ayan, a senior computer science student at Bilkent University.
-Currently, I am working as a software engineer at Infinia.
+Currently, I am working as a software engineer at INFINIA.

 ## 🚀 Experience